 The water levels in the Floridan Aquifer - the source waters for the City - are expected to support the two water treatment plant facilities.
-Aquifer level readings have remained fairly consistent since 1998.
-The City's production wells were found to be in good to excellent condition by CSI.
-The wellheads appear to be well maintained.
-No areas of concern were noted.
+Aquifer level readings have remained consistent since 1998.
 Additional information is available upon request through the City of Lakeland Finance Department.